DrewNaylor/Retiled/README.md

 Guess you could say it's "Something to fill the Live Tile-shaped hole in your heart", but it's not anywhere near ready yet.
 Here's a tagline (?)
 I figured out, in addition to what's in the last sentence: "Together, we resolved to forge a new way of life here on *nix, come what may.
 This was our beautiful lie to ourselves... (orchestral music goes dooo da dooo in the background)"

-> **PSA:** As of April 13, 2023, pyyaml has been **removed** from my distributed files, so if it's not already installed, **you'll have to install it yourself**.
-Please refer to the **"Required extra packages"** section below to know which package to use depending on your distro.
-If you're not sure, you should be able to find it by searching for "pyyaml" via your package manager.

-> **Please note:** as of January 18, 2023, I would recommend installing from the `main` branch instead of downloading the v0.1-DP1 release package due to bugs that only appeared well after it was released that I think are a result of changes in Qt.
-The only drawback to this is that extra, unneeded files may be pulled in that would otherwise be taken care of in a proper release.
-There are instructions available below, but you'd use the same install script anyway so it's not too bad.
-Once v0.1 DP2 is released, this message will be removed.

 So far, it's been tested on Manjaro Plasma Mobile and postmarketOS (with Plasma Mobile), but I also want to support more distros like NixOS (I like its philosophy), Mobian, and openSUSE, as a few examples (but not limited to these).
 I'd also like to support operating systems besides Linux such as FreeBSD if possible.

 > Note: I'm thinking about just forking Plasma Mobile instead of writing my own compositor, so I will need to relicense the code under the Apache License, 2.0 (except libdotdesktop_py; that'll be MIT Licensed) that is Copyright (C) Drew Naylor, to be under the GPLv3+, or the most compatible license depending on the file.
 Below is a statement in detail:<br>